 The European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA) is a network of research networks, investigators and centres with recognised expertise in performing clinical studies in children.

-- foster high-quality, ethical research on the quality, safety and efficacy of medicines for use in children;
+- fostering high-quality, ethical research on the quality, safety and efficacy of medicines for use in children;

-- build up scientific and administrative competence at a European level;
+- building up scientific and administrative competence at a European level;

 Enpr-EMA works by allowing networking and collaboration with members from within and outside the European Union (EU), including academia and the pharmaceutical industry.
 The network does not perform clinical trials or fund studies or research or decide on areas for paediatric research, as this is the responsibility of Member States, the European Commission or each individual member organisation.

 The European Medicines Agency (EMA) is responsible for providing secretarial support to the activities of the network ensuring exchange of information between the network partners, as well as providing information to external partners and stakeholders.